zsdawson/learning-basic-R/README.md

 this will have r from my personal teachings, an upcomming class about data science and a extremly helpful mentor i will try my best to keep these semi orginized with hopefully some type of daily progres

-im tempted to move on with this as well as python becuase of the simaliarties but there are some style problems as well as the over all difretnt type of coding
+im tempted to move on with this as well as python becuase of the simaliarties but there are some style problems as well as the over all difretnt type of coding where python you are running the whole file with r you are just running line by line ore selected portions usualy nad most code wouldentnt need to be run twice if it dose its job